Donaldsonville begins $4.5 million project updating water meters

 The $4.5 million construction contract for remotely read water meters with data collector units will decrease manpower necessary for meter reading and allow meter reading to be done in a shorter timeframe to provide more accurate water meter usage for the water system's customers, a release read.

+The project was authorized through Section 219 of the Water Resources Development Act of 1992, which provides federal assistance to state and local governments in carrying out water-related infrastructure projects.

-"That would basically give a better communication between the public and the water company," District 1 Councilman Oliver Joseph said.
+"That would basically give a better communication between the public and the water company," Ascension Parish Councilman Oliver Joseph said.

 The funding for the project was secured by the U.S. Army Corps of Engineers, Joseph added.